seancdavis/seancdavis-com/www/src/blog/posts/2018-05-18-simple-looping-crossfade-image-slideshow.md

 ---
-title: "Simple Looping Crossfade Image Slideshow"
+title: Simple Looping Crossfade Image Slideshow
-description: "A simple way to give the appearance of a full-screen looping slideshow with crossfading animation."
+description: A simple way to give the appearance of a full-screen looping slideshow with crossfading animation.
 tags:
   - css
   - html
   - javascript
+image: /blog/default/default-blue-03.png
 ---

 With some [CSS](/blog/wtf-is-css/) and a little JavaScript, we can easily provide a crossfade animation to a simple slideshow.